kas-builder/KasPush_/README.md

 ### Push Notifications (Optional)
 1. Download the [Pushcut app](https://pushcut.io) on your iOS device
 2. Create a notification in Pushcut and note the name
-3. Get your API key from Pushcut settings
+3. Get your API key from Pushcut settings (unfortunately to run any APIs pushcut requires the pro subscription which is $1.99 a month)
 4. Enter both in the app and test the connection

 ### Supported Wallets